ANiggemann/ANI-Camera-Remote/README.md

 * Support by a large community providing examples and instructions for free
 * Easy to mount on a breadboard (better than ESP-01 etc.)
 * Low cost (less than 10 Euro)
+* Try to get a version 2 (V2) variant of NodeMCU
+* V3 made by LiLon is much larger and will cover all lines on a breadboard

 License
 -